What Does Ethereum’s Shanghai Upgrade Mean for Liquid Staking Derivatives (LSDs)?

 Why Will the Shanghai Update Likely Bring More Liquid Staking Use?

 Shortly after ETH staking was introduced, Ankr pioneered a mechanism that would allow much more flexibility for stakers while still benefiting from staking rewards – liquid staking.
-Ankr Staking and other liquid staking providers allowed users to stake their ETH while receiving new tokens in return (sometimes referred to as “derivative” tokens) that represent their value and deliver staking rewards just by holding it.
-They could then trade this token on the secondary market (DEXes), giving them the flexibility to exit their staking position, unlike other staking platforms.
-Additionally, users could earn an additional layer of rewards by contributing their liquid staking tokens to DeFi earning solutions like liquidity pools, farming, and vaults.
+Ankr Staking and other liquid staking providers allowed users to stake their ETH while receiving new tokens in return that represent their value and deliver staking rewards just by holding them.
+They could then trade these tokens on the secondary market (DEXes), giving them the flexibility to exit their staking position at any time, unlike other staking platforms.
+Additionally, users could earn another layer of rewards by contributing their liquid staking tokens to DeFi earning solutions like liquidity pools, farming, and vaults.

 But after withdrawals are enabled for ETH staking, what will happen to liquid staking solutions?
 Will they still be as useful?
 The short answer is yes, not only will they still be just as useful, they will likely be more valuable than ever to Ethereum’s DeFi ecosystem.